sachserf/badval/README.md

 # Step-by-step explanation
 1. Add a column for indices of bad values to your data frame (e.g. mydata$BADVAL <- NA)

-2. Use
+2. Use the following function to add bad value indices to your badval_column.
+Check output and update the column of your dataframe.
 ```
-badval_add()
+badval_add_index()
 ```
-to add bad value indices to your badval_column.
-Check output and update the column of your dataframe.

 3. Clean the bad values of your data.
 It is possible to clean all bad values at once or specify a pattern or an exact string for specific column names:
 ```
-badval_clean_data()
+badval_rm_data()
 ```

 4. Remove the bad values from the badval_column if you do not need them anymore:
 ```
 badval_rm_index()
 ```

+# Further Reading
+For a more in depth Introduction read the vignette (either via the package or see: https://sachserf.github.io/vignettes.html)